MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/simulate-in-browser.md

 ![Cordova Simulate: Accelerometer pane](media/vs-taco-2017-cordova-simulate/figure-06.png)

+> [!NOTE]
-> **Note:** The values: *alpha*, *beta*, and *gamma* represent the rotation of the device.
+> The values: *alpha*, *beta*, and *gamma* represent the rotation of the device.
 They are not supported by the Cordova Device Motion plugin API, but are used to calculate acceleration values.

 To change the device orientation, position your mouse over the device image in the pane, hold down the primary mouse button, then move the mouse around to adjust the device's orientation.
 The image of the device will update to reflect its current orientation.